 What makes biblical motherhood different from just motherhood?
 It's the Living Word of God working through us.
 It's being subject to the authority of Scripture (which is Christ) and following the standards set before us.

 As a Christian, God calls us to a pretty high standard and we are asked to walk that standard, not make excuses for being lazy in our faith walk.
 That's not to say we won't slip up, but we still need to be intentional about running the race.
 There's a difference between being lazy and making excuses for not showing up, and showing up and falling down in the race.

-While there aren't a lot of verses specifically aimed toward mothers, there are plenty that easily address us as people and overflow into our roles as mothers.
+While there aren't a lot of verses specifically aimed toward mothers, there are plenty which easily addresses us as people and overflows into our role as mothers.

 As mothers, we need to keep the house clean and train our children.
 We need to be patient and serve with joy.
 We need to remember how much we need Jesus and convey that to our children.
 Whatever we learn, we need to pass down to our children.
 There is plenty in Scripture that can be applied to motherhood.